wavemotionio/ado-areapaths/overview.md

 This extension allows you to navigate area paths in azure devops.
+The feature flag defaults to false so the extension is hidden unless a user opts in.
+Once enabled, the `AreaPaths` hub will appear within the `Boards` hub of Azure DevOps